Jacob Johan Anckarström: The murder

 In the 19th Century the history of the assassination was embellished upon, embellishments that still are taken as facts today.
-Most notably is the tale of how one of the conspirators (often Claes Fredrik Horn) taps the king on the shoulder and saying “bonsoir, beau masque” (Good evening, beautiful masque) to point out Anckarström's target.
-The other embellishment would be that the king was shot at a certain point in a counter dance, “Plaisir de Grönsöö”.
+Most notably is the tale of how one of the conspirators (often cited as Claes Fredrik Horn) taps the king on the shoulder and saying “bonsoir, beau masque” (Good evening, beautiful masque) to point out Anckarström's target.
+The other embellishment would be that the king was shot at a certain point in a counter dance, “Plaisir de Grönsö”.
 The conductor, so the legend goes, marked the sound of the shot in his notes and the music stopped.
 But the court records show that few people noticed the shot and the music continued playing for some time afterwards.

-Anckarström's pistols, legend aside, were brought around to several gunsmiths the next morning and one who had repaired them for Anckarström recognized them and identified him as their owner.
+Anckarström's pistols, legend aside, were brought to several gunsmiths the next morning and one who had repaired them for Anckarström recognized them and identified him as their owner.
 Anckarström was arrested the same morning and immediately confessed to the murder, although he denied a conspiracy until he was informed that Horn and Ribbing had been arrested and confessed in full.

 Anckarström was jailed in a prison not far from the Royal Palace in Stockholm.
 Today the former prison is an underground restaurant named after the viceroy Sten Sture.

 Curiously, the murder had been predicted to the king four years earlier, when he paid an anonymous visit to the celebrated medium of the Gustavian era, Ulrica Arfvidsson.
 She was often employed by his brother, Duke Charles, and was said to have a large net of informers all over town; she was never suspected to be involved, but she was questioned about the murder.
 In 1791, Charlotta Roos also predicted misfortune to King Gustav III, something he reportedly referred to on his death bed after the assassination.

 Execution

-Gustav III died of his wounds on 29 March and on 16 April Anckarström was sentenced.
-He was stripped of his estates and nobility privileges.
-He was sentenced to be cast in irons for three days and publicly flogged, his right hand to be cut off, his head removed, and his corpse quartered.
+Gustav III died of his wounds on 29 March and on 16 April, Anckarström was sentenced to be cast in irons for three days and publicly flogged.
+In addition, his right hand was cut off, his head removed, and his corpse quartered.
 The execution took place on 27 April 1792.
-He endured his sufferings with the greatest fortitude, and seemed to rejoice in having rid his country of a tyrant.
+Anckarström endured his sufferings with the greatest fortitude, and seemed to rejoice in having rid his country of a tyrant.
 His principal accomplices Ribbing and Horn were stripped of titles and estates and expelled from the country.